influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/glossary.md

 This means computers can communicate more quickly.
 This protocol is used when speed is desirable and error correction is not necessary.

+### unix epoch

+The date and time from which Unix system times are measured.
+The Unix epoch is `1970-01-01T00:00:00Z`.

 ### unix timestamp

 Counts time since **Unix Epoch (1970-01-01T00:00:00Z UTC)** in specified units ([precision](#precision)).